MariaDB Replication Overview for SQL Server Users

 The most important aspects to tune are the wait point and the master timeout.

-When the binary log is enabled, transactions must be committer both in the storage engine (usually InnoDB) and in the binary log.
-Semi-Synchronous replication requires that the transaction is also acknowledged by at least one slave before the master can report success to the client.
+When the binary log is enabled, transactions must be committed both in the storage engine (usually InnoDB) and in the binary log.
+Semi-synchronous replication requires that the transaction is also acknowledged by at least one slave before the master can report success to the client.

 The wait point determines at which point the master must stop and wait for a confirmation from a slave.
 This is an important decision from disaster recovery standpoint, in case the master crashes when a transaction is not fully committed.
 The rpl_semi_sync_master_wait_point is used to set the wait point, Its allowed values are:

 AFTER_SYNC: After committing the transaction in the binary log, but before committing it to the storage engine.
 After a crash, a transaction may be present in the binary log even if it was not committed.